 Sunday Worship—Most of the year we worship at 8am and 10am on Sundays.
-Our 8am service uses traditional language and does not have music.
-It has a quieter more contemplative feel to it.
+Our 8am service is a quieter more contemplative service without music.
 Our worship at 10am is led by our choir and makes use of a variety of music and more modern liturgies.
 In the summer during the months of June and July we combine the two services into one 9am service.
 We invite you to join us!

 Godly Play—During the 10am service on Sundays, children ages 3 to 12 are invited to attend “Godly Play.”
 This Montessori based curriculum communicates Biblical stories, parables and Christian tradition through story-telling and art.

-Taize Service—Each third Thursday of the month we invite you to “Come to the Well.”
-Yoga in the sanctuary from 5:30-6:30 pm led by Shannan Donovan of Thrive Yoga Studio.
-At 7pm join us for a contemplative Taize service of chant, silence, poetry, and sacred readings.
+Sacred Chant—Each third Thursday of the month we invite you to “Come to the Well.”
+At 7pm join us for a contemplative service of sacred chant, silence, poetry, and sacred readings.

 Centering Prayer—Mondays at 6pm in the community room and Tuesdays at 9:30am in the sanctuary.
 Centering Prayer is the practice of opening our deep selves to the presence of God through silence.
 It is a discipline found in most religious traditions, but has a long history among Christians.
 We begin with a short reading or reflection before we enter into silence.
 This is a way to let God come to you through your subconscious, to discover the particular truth that God has planted in your soul.